Marlene van Niekerk

 Marlene van Niekerk (born 10 November 1954) is a South African poet, writer, and academic.
-She is best known for her novels, the satirical tragicomedy Triomf (1994) and the Herzog-winning Agaat (2004), which explore themes including the family, the change in power dynamics occasioned by the end of Apartheid, and inequalities of race, gender, and class.
-Van Niekerk is also an award-winning poet.
+She is best known for her novels, the satirical tragicomedy Triomf (1994) and the Hertzog-winning Agaat (2004), which explore themes including the family, the change in power dynamics occasioned by the end of Apartheid, and inequalities of race, gender, and class.
+Van Niekerk is also a poet.
 She writes in her native tongue, Afrikaans, and teaches at Stellenbosch University.

 Biography

 Marlene van Niekerk was born on 10 November 1954 on Tygerhoek farm near Caledon in the Western Cape of South Africa.
 She attended school in Riviersonderend and Stellenbosch, matriculating from Hoërskool Bloemhof.

 She studied languages and philosophy at Stellenbosch University.
 She published her literary debut while still a student – Sprokkelster (1977), a volume of poetry, won the Eugène Marais Prize and the Ingrid Jonker Prize.
 In 1978, she obtained a Master's degree, with a thesis titled "Die aard en belang van die literêre vormgewing in 'Also sprach Zarathustra'" ("The nature and significance of the literary design in 'Also sprach Zarathustra'").
 In 1985, she obtained a Dutch doctorandus in philosophy from the University of Amsterdam.
 Her thesis was on the works of Claude Lévi-Strauss and Paul Ricoeur, and was titled "Taal en mythe: een structuralistische en een hermeneutische benadering" ("Language and myth: a structuralist and a hermeneutic approach").

 Van Niekerk later taught philosophy at the University of Zululand and the University of South Africa, and from 1989 taught Afrikaans and Dutch literature at the University of the Witwatersrand.
 Currently, she is associate professor at Stellenbosch University's Afrikaans and Dutch department, where she teaches creative writing.
 She has published two novels, five volumes of poetry, and several short story collections.